 Industry trade associations protect the interests of their membership.
 These trade associations include local real estate boards and provincial real estate associations.
 Membership in these associations is voluntary, and has nothing to do with RECA’s standards.
 These associations may have their own standards that their members must follow.
 The term REALTOR® is a trademark owned by the Canadian Real Estate Association, which is the national trade association for real estate professionals.
 Only CREA members can use this designation.
 All CREA members are REALTORS®, but not all licensed Alberta real estate professionals are REALTORS®.

-The public can check their industry professional’s licence status using the Find a Professional tool on RECA’s website.
+The public can check their industry professional’s licence status using the Find a Licensee tool on RECA’s website.